behouba/msr_2025/readme.md

 # Getting the data for RQ1: Do libraries use more dependencies now than in the

-To answer RQ1, "Do libraries use more dependencies now than in the past?", we collect data on the number of dependencies per library release.
-By comparing these dependency counts over different timeframes, we can observe trends in dependency usage.
+For RQ1, the approach is to fetch all libraries, then for each library, retrieve its releases and count the number of dependencies for each release.
+Finally, we use the dependency counts for each library release to compare averages across different timeframes and observe changes in dependency usage over time.